rodrigue-tchuensu/Language-Center-Grade-Management-App/README.md

    Teacher

-The admin user can access the application using the previously stated devices and can perform the following actions:
+The admin can access the application using the previously stated devices and can perform the following actions:

 1. Login / Logout
 2. Create a new user account
 3. See all the users account details except the password
 4. See all student marks

-The manager user can perform the following actions:
+The manager can perform the following actions:

 1. As the admin user he/she can perform actions 1,3 and 4.
 2. Schedule exams

-The teacher user can perform the following actions:
+The teacher can perform the following actions:

 1. Login / Logout
 2. Assess the students individually
 3. See all students marks
 4. Should be able to modify students marks.
-Only marks they had previously given can they modify  (not yet implemented)
+Only marks previously attributed by a teacher can be modified by this teacher  (not yet implemented)
 5. See all students accounts details except password

 The student user can perform the following actions: